dlaydon/DengVaxSurvival/README.md

 high-performance cluster.
 However the model can also be run locally if the source code is recompiled having turned off/commented out two lines in the header file Macros.h, namely `#define USE_CLUSTER` and `#define USE_COMMAND_LINE`.
-If run locally, have set number of cores at 6 (in main.cpp), which again can be changed if desired.
+If run locally, we have set number of cores at 6 (in main.cpp), which again can be changed if desired.

-Note that OpenMP copmiled executables on Windows will typically rely on a dll file, provided with the compiler, or with a runtime environment.
-For convenience, compiled executables, and the accompanying dll file are included in the `bin` folder.
-If you rebuild the code, you will need to look for the dll matching your compiler.
-The location for Visual Studio may be similar to `VC\Redist\MSVC\14.28.29325\x64\Microsoft.VC142.OpenMP` within the folder `C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\`
+Note that OpenMP compiled executables on Windows will typically rely on a .dll file, provided with the compiler, or with a runtime environment.
+For convenience, compiled executables, and the accompanying .dll file are included in the [bin](./bin) folder.
+If you rebuild the code, you will need to look for the .dll matching your compiler.
+The location for Visual Studio may be similar to `VC\Redist\MSVC\14.28.29325\x64\Microsoft.VC142.OpenMP` within the folder `C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\`.

+We have provided example batch (.bat) files to reproduce our main model (`Example_MainModel.bat`) which includes serotype and age effects, and other model variants that use the parameter files detailed below.

 ## Parameter files